lfit/itpol/linux-workstation-security.md

 manufacturer firmware updates.

-There are [some laptop manufacturers][27] that have started providing systems with the Intel ME chip disabled, and it may be possible to manually disable the IME by using a tool such as [me_cleaner][25], though you should be mindful that it is an involved process and that disabling the IME may void the manufacturer support warranty (or even be against your employer policy).
+There are [some laptop manufacturers][27] that have started providing systems with a lot of IME functionality disabled (it is not possible to disable the chip completely, as it would likely render the system unbootable).
+It is also possible to use a tool such as [me_cleaner][25] to significantly reduce the chip functionality on your own.
+You should be mindful that it is an involved process, and that disabling the IME may void the manufacturer support warranty (or even be against your employer policy).

 ## Pre-boot environment